wbalmer/petitRADTRANS/docs/content/installation.rst

 Installation of petitRADTRANS via pip install
 _____________________________________________
+pRT version 2.x requires a python version between 3.8 and 3.11 inclusive (version 3.12 compatibility will be added in version 3.0).
 Make sure you have numpy and a fortran compiler (e.g., gfortran) installed.
 Then, to install pRT via pip install just type

 .. code-block:: bash